 But what you might not know, or what the company trying to sell you the insurance might not make very clear, is that it’s an entirely optional third-party coverage, just like a home security system or a bottled water delivery service.

-Imagine if Sparkletts was sending you final notices to buy water…that’s how absurd this whole thing is.
+Imagine if Sparkletts was sending you final notices to buy water…or a credit card issuer was saying it was your last chance to apply.
+That’s how absurd this whole thing is.

 As a new homeowner, your physical mailbox will be inundated with solicitations like these.
 The misleading and unfortunate part is that these particular letters tend to look really official.
 That’s part of the scare tactic.